blosavio/chlog/README.md

         Usage
       </h2>
       <p>
-        There are four components to using Chlog.
+        There are four steps to using Chlog.
       </p>
       <ol>
         <li>